Requirements

 Simplyblock consists of three main components:

-• the management plane
+• the control plane

 • the storage plane (one or multiple storage clusters)